Coachella Festival Checklist – 11 Things to Bring

 woman smiling with a headlamp

-Although you’re not allowed to bring lights of any sort to the concert venue, having a headlamp at your campsite is an absolute must.
-When the sun goes down and the starry desert sky comes out in full force, you’ll need to have a headlamp on hand to be able to wander around your campsite at night.
+Although you’re not allowed to bring lights to the concert venue, having a headlamp at your campsite is an absolute must.
+When the sun goes down and the starry desert sky comes out in full force, you’ll need a headlamp to wander around your campsite at night.

 Of course, you could use your phone, but doing so is a surefire way to drain its battery.
-So, pack a headlamp to ensure that your journey to the restrooms at night doesn’t turn into a major epic.
+So, pack a headlamp to ensure your journey to the restrooms at night doesn’t become a major epic.

 9. Air mattress